Chapter 1: Messages

 “Shush,” Mutthee snapped again.

-She couldn’t take the chance really.
-If anything she needed to ignore this letter and continue to live on this landmass, this family needed her after all.
+She couldn’t take the chance.
+If anything she needed to ignore the letter and continue to live on this landmass, this family needed her after all.
 Watching over and teaching these young souls to grow into good adults brought her happiness.
 It felt good, but it also… felt like it wasn’t her calling.